paoloelle/paoloelle.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='https://www.exc.uni-konstanz.de/collective-behaviour/'>Center for the Advanced Study of Collective Behaviour & <a href='https://www.uni-konstanz.de'>University of Konstanz</a>
+subtitle: <a href='https://www.exc.uni-konstanz.de/collective-behaviour/'>Center for the Advanced Study of Collective Behaviour</a> & <a href='https://www.uni-konstanz.de'>University of Konstanz</a>

 profile:
   align: right